Explainer-How safe is it to switch and space COVID-19 vaccine doses?

 LONDON/CHICAGO (Reuters) - Britain and other nations are considering ways to stretch scarce supplies of COVID-19 vaccines, including by delaying second doses, reducing dose sizes and switching vaccine types between the first and second shots.

 The proposals have generated fierce debate among scientists.
-Here is the rationale behind, and criticism of, these alternative strategies:
+The following is the rationale behind, and criticism of, these alternative strategies:

 WHY DELAY THE SECOND DOSE?